-Step #3: Generate profiles on your targeted audience
+Step #3: Generate profiles of your target audience

-The next step you have to do to improve your seo is to figure out who your target audience is.
-Do you know their age, sex and pain points?
-Do you know where they live?
+The next step you have to take to improve your SEO is to figure out who your target audience is.
+Do you know its age, sex and pain points?
+Do you know where these people live?

-To learn how to develop a persona out of your target audience, go over to usability.gov and read their persona descriptions.
+To learn how to develop a persona based on the data of your target audience, go over to usability.gov and read the persona descriptions.
 They’ll even tell you how to do task analysis and scenarios to develop the personas.

-What you are trying to do is focus your seo strategy on your audience’s pain points.
-What is it your audience really needs?
-Are you meeting their needs?
+What you are trying to do is focus your SEO strategy on your audience’s pain points.
+What is it that your audience really needs?
+Are you meeting its needs?
 Understanding this information will help you develop a plan for your content that zeros in on these pain points.

 You may wonder why I’m jumping into your target audience before I reach the keyword research part.
-Well, they’re two reasons:
+Well, there are two reasons:

-- Content strategy – The content you publish on your website/blog needs to be focused on your target audience and their needs.
-In fact, when you start developing content based on their problems, that automatically makes it linkbait.
-For instance, on this site I provide information on web analytics, blogging, running a business and seo.
-When I learn that entrepreneurs don’t have the time to figure out how to use social media, I will write an article for them to help clear the clutter, like I did with 57 social media resources for entrepreneurs.
-A good content strategy depends on knowing exactly what your audience wants… and giving it to them.
+- Content strategy – The content you publish on your website/blog needs to be focused on your target audience and its needs.
+In fact, when you start developing content based on your audience’s problems, that automatically makes it linkbait.
+For instance, on this site, I provide information on web analytics, blogging, running a business and SEO.
+When I learn that entrepreneurs don’t have the time to figure out how to use social media, I write an article for them to help clear the clutter like I did with 57 social media resources for entrepreneurs.
+A good content strategy depends on knowing exactly what your audience wants…and giving it to them.

 Step #4: Generate seed keywords

 You’ll also want to determine how competitive those keywords are.
-If I analyze the keyword “search engine marketing” I’ll discover there are 45.5 million results.
+If I analyze the keyword phrase “search engine marketing,” I’ll discover there are 45.5 million results.

-If I narrow that search to “search engine marketing strategy” there are 36 million.
+If I narrow that search to “search engine marketing strategy,” I get 36 million results.

-Interestingly enough, if I analyze “search engine marketing strategy steps” the number of results will jump up to 65 million! (the more results there are the more competitive the term typically is – this doesn’t hold true in all cases, but it does for a lot)
+Interestingly enough, if I analyze “search engine marketing strategy steps,” the number of results jumps up to 65 million!
+(The more results there are, the more competitive the term typically is – this doesn’t hold true in all cases, but it does for a lot of them.)

-The lesson there is that just because it’s a long keyword doesn’t mean it’s going to be less competitive.
-You have to analyze all your keywords and never assume anything.
+The lesson here is that just because it’s a long keyword phrase doesn’t mean it’s going to be less competitive.
+You have to analyze all your keywords/phrases and never assume anything.

-A quick way to figure out which keywords tend to convert the best, just do quick queries on Google’s Traffic Estimator… the higher the cost per click, the more likely that the keyword converts.
+A quick way to figure out which keywords convert the best is to do quick queries on Google’s Traffic Estimator.
+The higher the cost per click, the more likely that the keyword converts.